Yellowstripe goatfish

 The yellowstripe goatfish (Mulloidichthys flavolineatus) is a species of goatfish native to the Pacific Ocean and the Indian Ocean.
-The fish is known as Weke 'a'a in Hawaiian.
+The fish is known as Weke ʻaʻā in Hawaiian.

 Description

 The species' color ranges from grey to white on its sides with red-orange to pure yellow fins.
 In order to keep itself safe at night it is able to camouflage and blend in to the color of its surroundings.
 This prevents the fish from being spotted by predators.
 It is a schooling species, generally found feeding in large groups.

 Distribution and habitat

 The yellowstripe goatfish occurs in the Indian Ocean and Pacific Ocean in nearshore sandy bottoms and shore reefs at depths of less than 100 meters.
 It spawns in Hawaii throughout the year with increased activity from February through June.

 Human use

 This species is used as a food item in Hawaii.
 It tastes like shrimp, its primary source of food.
 It is best to be kept cool after harvesting and preserved for longer periods of time in the freezer.
 Before preparing the fish, it has to be cleaned thoroughly by removing the intestinal tract.
 People enjoy fishing for goatfish and it is a species that can easily be found by snorkelers throughout the Indo-Pacific.